More About Contemporary Choir

 Yes!
 Contemporary Choir is run by a committee, which is an elected team of student volunteers who are each at a different point in their studies and have different roles on the Committee, but all of whom are dedicated to making Contemporary Choir as enjoyable as possible for its members.
 Every year at the end of term 2 we hold an Annual General Meeting (AGM) where an election is held for all of the positions, and any member can stand for any position for the next year.

-We will also be holding an additional election in term 1 to fill positions that we were unable to fill last year: the Treasurer, Assistant Musical Director, and Communication, Social and Design Secretaries.
+We will also be holding an additional election in term 2 to fill our two remaining vacant positions: Equipment and Outreach Secretaries.
 We’d really encourage anyone to go for these, you don’t need any prior experience and it doesn’t matter if you’re a first or a final year!

 I'm not sure I can afford that - where can I get support to enable me to participate?